itsee-birmingham/standalone_collation_editor/README.md

 This function is required if ```prepareDisplayString()``` is used.
 It must exactly reverse the changes made to the string by that function.
 It is used when making regularisation rules to ensure the stored strings are what is expected and can be transformed by ```prepareNormalisedString()``` correctly in the display.

+Additional Optional Project Settings
+---

+Many of the options available in the services file can also be added to individual project configurations to override the settings in the services file.
+If this is the case it will be indicated in the documentation for the services file.
+This section details optional settings not available at the services level.

+- #### ```witnessDecorators```

+The data should be structured as a JSON object.
+It should have at least two top level keys with one optional key:

+- **label** *[string]* - The string/character used to decorate the witness siglum.
+- **superscript** *[boolean]* optional - If set to true the deocrator will be superscripted when displayed.
+- **witnesses** *[array]* - A list of witness which should be decoarated (this should always be a subset of the witnesses specified for the project).

 Python/Server Services
 ---